Frequently Asked Questions

 Can I skip the French course?

-Only students with a proficiency level considered sufficient at the time of admission are exempt from French classes.
+Only students with a sufficient proficiency level at the time of admission are exempt from French classes.

 According to your French level, you will be registered for the intensive summer and/or annual French courses.

 Once registered, attendance is mandatory.
-All absences must to be justified by a medical certificate sent to the teacher via e-mail (firstname.lastname@example.org).
-Three unjustified absences lead to withdrawal from the course and result in a failing grade, indicated on your transcript of results.
+All absences must be justified by a medical certificate sent to the teacher via e-mail (email@example.com).
+Three unjustified absences will lead to dismissal from the course and result in a failing grade, which will appear on your transcript.